 - Art Model

 - Social Influencer: Another big category that has opened up with the advent of Social media platforms like Instagram are Social Media Influencers who are paid to feature brands, places, products or services on their social media pages.
-This is one category where your ability to interact with wide audience and keep them engaged and a keen understanding on the latest trends on social media plays a big role
+This is one category where your ability to interact with a wide audience and keep them engaged and a keen understanding of the latest trends on social media plays a big role

 Once you are clear and have a fair idea on what you want to pursue the next step would be to find a photographer.
 It is of little difference if you use multiple photographers or just one versatile in multiple styles.
 What really matters is the quality of their work.

 Note: generally, the following applies to unsigned models.
 Models signed to a modelling agency are usually provided with an agency-approved photographer to build one specific to their requirements.

 When you are looking for a photographer, it would be wise to base your selection on